 Furthermore, DVDs often employ various encryption methods, preventing direct ripping of copy-protected DVDs to other storage devices, including USB drives.

-In such situations, you'll need a professional DVD to USB converter that can rip DVDs, especially for copy-protected ones, into a digital formats with smaller size.
+In such situations, you'll need a professional DVD to USB converter that can rip DVDs, especially copy-protected ones, into a digital format with smaller size.
 Then you can just transfer the ripped DVD video to your USB flash drive to play on Smart TV, laptop, etc.

-How to Copy a DVD to a Flash Drive with the Best DVD Ripper
+How to Convert DVD to USB with the Best DVD Ripper

 For the question of "How do I transfer DVD movies to a USB flash memory stick" on Reddit, there are recommendations like Handbrake, MakeMKV, and VLC.
-However, it's crucial to note that Handbrake and VLC intrinsically do not support ripping DVDs that bear copy protections.
-While MakeMKV does support protections like AACS, CSS, and region codes, it falls short for some higher level protections and exclusively supports the MKV output format.
+However, it's crucial to note that Handbrake and VLC do not support ripping copy-protected DVDs.
+While MakeMKV does support protections like CSS, and region codes, it falls short of some higher-level protections and only supports the MKV format.

 DVDFab DVD Ripper

 With this DVD to USB Converter, you can rip any copy-protected DVDs to MP4, MKV, AVI, and other 1000+ video and audio formats.
-No matter you want to copy DVD to USB drive in lossless MKV.
-Passthrough video or in smaller MP4 file, DVDFab can cover all your needs.
+Whether you want to copy DVD to USB in lossless MKV or in smaller MP4 files, DVDFab can cover all your needs.

-• Supports encrypted DVDs powered by APS, CSS, RC, RCE, DADC, Sony ArccOS, CPRM, Disney X-Project, and more
+• Supports DVDs encrypted with APS, CSS, RC, RCE, ArccOS, Disney X-Project, and more

 • Rip DVD to 260+ preset output devices such as iPhone, Samsung, Huawei

-• Edit videos with tools and enhance video quality via advanced settings
+• Customize and enhance video through advanced settings and video editing tools

 • GPU hardware acceleration allows for batch conversions at fast speeds

-• Convert DVD Subtitles to SRT file render subtitles directly into video
+• Convert DVD subtitles to SRT files or render subtitles directly into video

-DVDFab DVD Ripper also offers a free but simplified version - DVDFab HD Decrypter - that can copy most encrypted DVD and Blu-rays to USB drive in MP4 & MKV format only.
-Both versions are installed in one DVDFab package for your easy use.
+• Offers a free but simplified version - DVDFab HD Decrypter - that can copy most encrypted DVDs and Blu-rays to USB in MP4 & MKV format only

-How to Transfer DVD to USB with DVDFab DVD Ripper on Windows and Mac?
+How to Transfer DVD to USB with DVDFab DVD Ripper on Windows/Mac

 Before starting the DVD-to-USB process, ensure you have a compatible CD/DVD drive.
 If you are using an external DVD drive (such as PeroBuno), make sure it has these features: